Petra Marklund: Early life

 Marklund was born in Stockholm, Sweden, to a Slovenian mother, who had a musical background and even entered in a Slovenian Music Contest, and a Swedish father, who is a professor of space physics.
 Her sister is a fashion designer.
 When Marklund was a child, her family used to call her the "September child", hence her stage name.
 Marklund began recording music in studios at age 12, but did not commercially release material until later.

 Career

 Early work

-In 1998, September was discovered by Swedish producer and songwriter Hans Edler.
+In 1998, Petra Marklund was discovered by Swedish producer and songwriter Hans Edler.
 She recorded her first album Teen Queen, produced and written by Edler and released in 1999.
 However, the album was unsuccessful and received negative reviews.
 When she was 17, she sang in a rock band and gained a record deal.
 Before releasing her first single "La La La (Never Give It Up)", she was working in a nightclub in Stockholm, and she said she recalled her song being played on the dancefloor for the very first time after being released.
 She had stated that she used to play guitar outside shops so she could get money to "buy lollies".